caglar10ur/dok8su/README.md

 (Yet another) Collection of bash scripts to create a [kubernetes](https://kubernetes.io/) cluster with 4 nodes using kubeadm.

-Master uses 2gb, nodes uses 4gb droplets.
-They are all based on the ubuntu 16.04 image.
+By default master uses 2gb, nodes uses 4gb droplets.
+They can be changed with MASTER_SIZE and NODE_SIZE env. variables.
+All droplets are based on the ubuntu 16.04 image.

-Uses [Project Calico v2.6](https://www.projectcalico.org/) for networking.
+By default dok8s uses [Project Calico v2.6](https://www.projectcalico.org/) for networking.
 Also installs [dashboard](https://github.com/kubernetes/dashboard/), [grafana/influxdb/heapster](https://github.com/kubernetes/heapster/) for monitoring.

-Deploys [Sock Shop](https://github.com/microservices-demo/microservices-demo) and exposes it using [DigitalOcean Load Balancer](https://www.digitalocean.com/products/load-balancer/).
+For demo purposes it deploys [Sock Shop](https://github.com/microservices-demo/microservices-demo) and exposes it using [DigitalOcean Load Balancer](https://www.digitalocean.com/products/load-balancer/) and configures the [DigitalOcean Firewall](https://www.digitalocean.com/products/cloud-firewalls/)

 ## Requires